 Diversity and inclusion

 We’re proud to celebrate the many characteristics that make each of us different.
 We’re committed to improving the inclusiveness of our workplace, enabling our people to be authentic and helping us better understand and respond to our customers.
-We believe diversity allows us to identify new opportunities, solve problems and make the right decisions.

 Embracing te reo and tikanga Māori